Philip Furia: Biography

-Furia was born in Pittsburgh, Pennsylvania to Ethel Rose Szilagyi Furia and Philip Andrew Furia.
+Furia was born in Pittsburgh, Pennsylvania, to Ethel Rose Szilagyi Furia and Philip Andrew Furia.
 He has a younger brother, Mark Daniel Furia.
 He grew up in West Mifflin, a suburb of Pittsburgh, next to Kennywood Park, an amusement park where he worked as a barker during his high school years.

 In 1961, Furia graduated from Duquesne High School in Pittsburgh and attended Oberlin College in Ohio, majoring in English.
-Following his graduation with honors in English from Oberlin in 1965, Furia attended the University of Chicago, receiving his Master of Arts in English and Creative Writing in 1966.
-Furia then attended the University of Iowa Writers' Workshop where he received his Master of Fine Arts in 1970.
+Following his graduation with honors in English from Oberlin in 1965, Furia attended the University of Chicago, receiving his Master of Arts in English and creative writing in 1966.
+Furia then attended the University of Iowa Writers' Workshop, where he received his Master of Fine Arts in 1970.
 Hunkies Eat Their Young was the title of his MFA thesis.
 He received his PhD from the University of Iowa in 1970.

 Upon receiving his degree, Furia started teaching at the University of Minnesota's Department of English in 1970.
 During Furia's time at the University of Minnesota, he was a visiting lecturer at the University of East Anglia in Norwich, England (1976-1977), and for the academic year 1982–1983, a Fulbright Professor at the University of Graz, Austria.
-In 1996, Furia left the University of Minnesota where he had been Department Chair, Associate Chair, Director of Undergraduate Studies, and Associate Dean for Faculty of the College of Liberal Arts.
-In 1995, Furia served as the Interim Dean for the College of Arts and Sciences for Metropolitan State University in Saint Paul, Minnesota during the 1994–1995 academic year.
+In 1996, Furia left the University of Minnesota, where he had been department chair, associate chair, director of Undergraduate Studies, and associate dean for faculty of the College of Liberal Arts.
+In 1994, Furia served as the interim dean for the College of Arts and Sciences for Metropolitan State University in Saint Paul, Minnesota during the 1994–1995 academic year.

-Furia became Chair of the Department of English at the University of North Carolina Wilmington.
-During his tenure there, Furia was also Director of the Film Studies Program, Chair of the Department of Creative Writing, and Interim Chair of the Department of Theatre.
-He was instrumental in the creation of both the Creative Writing Department and the Film Studies Program.
-He was a professor in the Department of Creative Writing.
+Furia became chair of the Department of English at the University of North Carolina Wilmington.
+During his tenure there, Furia was also director of the Film Studies Program, chair of the Department of Creative Writing, and interim Chair of the Department of Theatre.
+He was instrumental in the creation of both the creative writing department and the film studies program.
+He was a professor in the Department of Creative Writing, where he taught the writing of biography, popular history, and other forms of creative nonfiction.
 Furia also presented a weeknight segment on WHQR's The Great American Songbook with Philip Furia.